Salo Flohr: Soviet citizen, recovers form

 Flohr was able to recover his form after reaching safety in Moscow.
 He won Kemeri 1939 with a score of 12/15.
 He also won the strong 1939 Leningrad/Moscow tournament with 12/17.
 He tied for second place at Margate 1939 with 6½/9 behind Paul Keres.
 He then tied for second at Bournemouth 1939 with 8½/11, behind former World Champion Euwe.

 Flohr did not play in any official strong Soviet events from 1940–42, though he did lose a 1942 match to Vladimir Makogonov in Baku by 2–0.
 He became a naturalized Soviet citizen in 1942, and developed his writing career in his new country, contributing articles to Soviet newspapers and magazines including Ogonek.
 As the Soviet Union first stopped then reversed the Axis invasion, some chess activity started up again, and in 1943 Flohr won a small but strong tournament in Baku.
-In 1944 he was again victorious in a Bolshevik Society tournament at Kyiv, tied with Alexei Sokolsky.
+In 1944 he was again victorious in a Bolshevik Society tournament at Kiev, tied with Alexei Sokolsky.
 He withdrew from the 1945 USSR Championship after only three games.

 After the war, he was still a contender for a possible World Championship match.
 He finished 6th at the 1948 Interzonal in Saltsjöbaden, thereby qualifying for the 1950 Candidates Tournament in Budapest.
 However, he finished joint last with 7 out of 18, and never entered the World Championship cycle again, concentrating on journalism.
 He also developed a role as a chess organiser.
 He did play periodically at high levels, both within the Soviet Union and abroad, with some success, until the late 1960s.
 He was awarded the title of International Arbiter in 1963.

 Flohr died in Moscow on July 18, 1983.